-We can define the help() function output for our custom classes and functions by defining the docstring (documentation string).
+We can define the help() function output for our custom classes and functions by specifying the docstring (documentation string).

-Let’s say we have a python file help_examples.py with following code.
+Let’s say we have a python file help_examples.py with the following code.

 def add(a, b): """ This function adds the given integer arguments :param a: integer :param b: integer :return: integer """ return a + b class Student: """ Student class, mapped to "student" table in Database """ enrollno = 0 name = '' def __init__(self, i, n): """ Student object constructor :param i: integer, must be positive :param n: string """ self.enrollno = i self.name = n